-The dry skin can flake and itch, and become red and irritated.
-It may feel rough and raw, causing the skin around your eyes to swell and become sore.
+The dry skin can flake and itch, become red and irritated, and it could feel rough and raw, causing the skin around your eyes to swell and become sore.
 In some instances, your skin may show scales.
-You may be more prone to dry, flaky skin around your eyes if other areas of your face or skin are also dry.
+It could be a medical condition that's causing the dry, flaky skin around your eyes or it might be a victim of your skincare routine.

-Facial psoriasis can occur around your eyes, most often in the eyebrows.
-It causes your skin to dry and flake, and scales may cover your lashes, according to the National Psoriasis Foundation.
-Seborrheic dermatitis also occurs on the face and around the eyes.
-It is a red, scaly, itchy rash, typically due to oily skin.
+Seborrheic dermatitis, also known as eczema, also occurs on the face and around the eyes.
+Eczema causes a red, scaly, itchy rash, typically due to oily skin.
 When it makes your skin flake, it also causes it to dry out.
 Eczema can occur anywhere on the body and causes severe dry patches that can get very itchy, red and inflamed.

 Your eyeliner, mascara, eye shadow or the tools used for applying them may have accumulated bacteria over time.
 This will irritate your skin, dry it out and perhaps cause it to flake.
 Facial cleansers or lotions, eye make-up remover or even the towel you use to dry your face can irritate your skin and dry out the skin around your eyes.